guitarvydas/onward/helloworld0d/doc/dpls.md

 LEGO® block-like composition of software components (needs full isolation).

-Modern tooling for developers, breaking free of function-based paradigm.
+Modern tooling for developers, breaking free of the function-based paradigm.

 Building new paradigms using existing tools.

 T2t transpilation pipelines.

+8\.
 Future

-Compilation to other languages, instead of interpretation.
+Compilation, instead of interpretation, to other languages.

 Parsing XML using OhmJS instead of calling XML parsing libraries.

-Testing, unit testing, coverage testing
+Testing, unit testing, coverage testing.

+Depending on the graphical editor used, Prolog (among other languages) can be used to inference semantic information.

 References